pink-fairy-armadillo-power/Rx-Tracker/README.md

   - adding user and password to the database
   - CRUD functionality when adding medicine to the medicine list -  update/deleteing
   - Database schema not correlating with input fields for adding medicine, and log-in

+whats interesting about our project?
+- learn more about react router
+- real world use case
+- Nice front end to interact with

+stretch goals:
+- mu;tiple user functionality
+- reminder/notification